Page No. 143

 (iv) They interbreed among themselves to produce fertile young ones of their own kind.

-Ques 2: In evolutionary terms, can we say which among bacteria, spiders, fish and chimpanzees have a ‘better’ body design?
+Q.2.
+In evolutionary terms, can we say which among bacteria, spiders, fish and chimpanzees have a ‘better’ body design?
 Why or why not?

 - However, this does not mean that simple body designs are inefficient.
 In fact, bacteria having a simple body design are still the most cosmopolitan organisms found on earth.

 - Therefore, bacteria, spiders, fish, and chimpanzees are all different branches of evolution.

 Page No. 159

-Ques 1: A Mendelian experiment consisted of breeding tall pea plants bearing violet flowers with short pea plants bearing white flowers.
+Q.1.
+A Mendelian experiment consisted of breeding tall pea plants bearing violet flowers with short pea plants bearing white flowers.
 The progeny all bore violet flowers, but almost half of them were short.
 This suggests that the genetic make-up of the tall parent can be depicted as

 - The genetic make-up of the tall parent can be depicted as TtWW

-Since all the progeny bore violet flowers, it means that the tall plant having violet flowers has WW genotype for violet flower colour.
+- Since all the progeny bore violet flowers, it means that the tall plant having violet flowers has WW genotype for violet flower colour.

-Since the progeny is both tall and short, the parent plant was not a pure tall plant.
-Its genotype must be Tt.
+- Since the progeny is both tall and short, the parent plant was not a pure tall plant.

-Therefore, the cross involved in the given question is
+- Therefore, the cross involved in the given question is

 - Therefore, half the progeny is tall, but all of them have violet flowers.

-Ques 2: An example of homologous organs is
+Q.2.
+An example of homologous organs is

 (a) our arm and a dog’s fore-leg.